 Perhaps you've heard that the Classic Car Club of America has a terrific museum but, unless you’ve been there, you probably don’t know much about it.
 It all started around 1983 when Dick Gold began to encourage the club to look for a location for a museum.
 Dick’s vision was to have a place to perpetuate CCCA Classic cars and idealize the Classic Era for future generations.
 Another club member, Norm Knight, thought the campus of the Gilmore Car Museum in Hickory Corners, Michigan, would be an ideal spot.
 Norm happened to be the Curator of the Gilmore Museum, and got the Club together with the Museum folks.
 The result was the Classic Car Club of America Museum in Hickory Corners, Michigan.
 Its mission was simply stated as: “Dedicated to the discovery, procurement and preservation of automobilia, notable automobiles, artifacts and documents from the Classic Era.”
 In fact, that’s just what it does.

 The location turned out to be a logical choice.
-Today the campus contains eight barns that are filled with some 240 wonderful automobiles.
-Along with three miles of paved roads to exercise them, a restored diner, a wayside train station, and a re-creation of a 1930’s service station, the barns grace the beautifully landscaped 90 acres in rural southwest Michigan.
+Today the Gilmore is Northwest America's largest museum with over 400 wonderful automobiles.
+Along with three miles of paved roads to exercise them, a restored diner, a wayside train station, and a re-creation of a 1930’s service station, the barns and buildings grace the beautifully landscaped 90 acres in rural southwest Michigan.
 All things considered, it is an ideal spot for the Classic Car Club of America Museum.

 The response from club members to donate Classic cars was astonishing.
 A nearby barn that had been built in the 1890s was acquired, moved to a corner of the Gilmore grounds and rebuilt.
 It was named for Tom Barrett, the Arizona collector, who helped fund the project.
 Very soon great Classic cars like Duesenbergs, Rolls-Royce, Cadillac, Lincoln, Packard, and Wills-Sainte-Claire began motoring into the Thomas W. Barrett Barn.